 The Articles of Organization is the legal document filed with your state to form an LLC.
 Depending on your state, it may be called a Certificate of Organization or a Certificate of Formation.
 This document provides key details about your company and establishes your LLC as a registered business entity in your state.

 The document is similar to the Articles of Incorporation that you’d file to form a corporation.
-Learn more about forming a corporation in this Step By Step article.

 The items included in the articles of organization are generally: